eslint/eslint/docs/src/rules/no-case-declarations.md

 ## When Not To Use It

 If you depend on fall through behavior and want access to bindings introduced in the case block.

+## Version

+This rule was introduced in ESLint 1.9.0.